tudormunteanu/trello3000/README.md

 I am in no way associated with Trello or FogCreek.
 The name of this extension is simply an homage to Trello and the people behind it.

++ Development

+For keeping up with the Trello spirit, all the development of this Chrome Extension can be followed on [its public Board](https://trello.com/b/6n1pR0SI).
+Anyone is invited to suggest, contribute and share.

 ---
 Follow me [@tudorizer](http://twitter.com/tudorizer) for more updates.